Residency Application and Interview

 All applications must include transcript, MSPE (Medical Student Performance Evaluation), USMLE board scores for Step 1 and 2 or the Comlex Level 1 and 2, (Passing Step 2, 2a and Level 2 CE, PE scores due by Rank Order List deadline, if required for graduation), personal statement, and three letters of recommendation in addition to the MSPE.
 One letter of recommendation must be from a Family Physician who has supervised you clinically.

-- Generally, interviews may be arranged Mondays and Tuesdays.
+- Interviews may be arranged Mondays and Tuesdays (and Fridays in December).

-- Interviews will begin October 17 and continue through January 31.
+- Interviews will begin mid-October and continue through January 31.

 - Application deadline is December 31.

-- Once your application has been reviewed and you have been invited to interview with us, please contact Becky Bachert, Program Secretary at 970-298-7408 or e-mail firstname.lastname@example.org.
+- Once your application has been reviewed and you have been invited to interview with us, please contact Becky Bachert at (970) 298-7408 or email@example.com.

 - Your spouse or significant other is welcome to be a part of your interview day, or tour the Grand Valley.
-We can probably arrange for a current resident's spouse to meet with them.
-Please let our program secretary know when you call to set up your interview so we can make the necessary arrangements.
+We can arrange for them to meet with a realtor or a current resident's spouse.
+Please let us know when you call to set up your interview so we can make the necessary arrangements.

 - Find out about A Typical Interview Day.